Friday of the Second Week of the Great Fast – Presanctified

 From the morning watch until night* let Israel trust in the Lord.

-Desiring a blessedness which is past understanding,* you reckoned abstinence to be food, poverty to be wealth,* lack of acquisitiveness to be abundant possessions,* and humility to be glory, O wondrous one.* Therefore, you also received your desire in accordance with your understanding,* abiding in the tabernacles of the saints, O Basil.
+Desiring a blessedness which is past understanding,* you reckoned abstinence to be food, poverty to be wealth,* lack of acquisitiveness to be abundant possessions,* and humility to be glory, O wondrous Basil.* Therefore, you also received your desire in accordance with your understanding,* abiding in the tabernacles of the saints.

 For with the Lord there is mercy, and with Him there is plentiful redemption;* and He shall redeem Israel from all its iniquities.